TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 | 38 | Ain Din | yes | input only, no pullup/pulldown |
 | 39 | Ain Din | yes | input only, no pullup/pulldown |

 > *HSPI* is not fully exposed anyway and therefore cannot be used - marked *GPIOs* are free to use for other purposes.
 > *GPIOs* marked with `>` are recommended *GPIOs* that can serve as *input* and *output* and have no caveats or restrictions.

 <img src="images/lilygo_tdisplay_front_angle_t.png" width="90%" height="90%" />

 ### Reserve GPIOs
-Additional *GPIOs* can be used if your code does not require associated interfaces and/or can live with associated restrictions or caveats:
+Additional *GPIOs* can be used if your code does not require *I2C*, and/or if you can live with associated restrictions or caveats:

 | GPIO | Modes | Caveat |
 | --- | --- | --- |